Randy Lai - Jan 01 2020

 In a nutshell: A classic suit that will take you from boardroom to bar.
 Still slightly heftier than the model 253.

-‘3-roll-2’ buttons.
+The details: ‘3-roll-2’ buttons.
 Double side vents.
 Notch lapels.
 Made as both a suit and sportcoat.
 Produced between Spring/Summer 2011 and Fall/Winter 2015.
 Now discontinued.

 Model 254